lizaodawn/IMMARKUS-wiki-clone/04-Designing-a-Data-Model.md

 **Figure 9.** Replacing the Current Data Model

-You can decide how you want to handle duplicate classes (Figure 10).
+You can decide how you want to handle duplicate classes (**Figure 10**).
 You can either keep the existing classes that you had in your model before importing the data model (**Keep Existing** button), or you can have the existing classes  replaced by the ones in the imported model (**Keep Imported** button).

 ![import model image 3](https://github.com/rsimon/immarkus/assets/128056738/b811bb2b-a4e0-4310-8304-d5870b18f69e)

 **Figure 10.** Handling Duplicate Entity Classes

+The imported model can still be modified using [entity classes and properties](https://github.com/rsimon/immarkus/wiki/04-Designing-a-Data-Model/_edit#creating-entities-and-properties-in-the-data-model-mode) described above.

 <br/><br/>